-- $\triangle$ To increase reaction time, cover the escape vents at the sides of the device. - Always remove the regulator/valve if using a cylinder after use! - ${ m ar M}\,$ Always give at least five (5) minutes between testing the same unit or until gas has fully dispersed! - Always consider safety and use equipment in accordance with Safety Data Sheets! - Reference should always be given to any applicable national & local law and industry codes. - Generally, the gas concentration should be greater than the alarm threshold of the device. - Always remove the regulator/valve after use if using a cylinder! - All cylinders will re-seal upon removal of the regulator/valve! - $riangle ext{Deviating} ext{ from this test process is deemed improper and may affect the functional safety of your device!} ext{}$ - Exposure to chemicals, smoke, or any other materials other than the gases intended to be monitored can seriously damage the gas sensing elements! - Always allow a minimum of 5 minutes before testing the same unit! - 1.
-Ensure you have the correct gas for the device type prior to application. - 2.
+riangle To increase reaction time, cover the escape vents at the sides of the device.

+riangle Always remove the regulator/valve if using a cylinder after use!

+Always give at least five (5) minutes between testing the same unit or until gas has fully dispersed!

+Always consider safety and use equipment in accordance with Safety Data Sheets!

+A Reference should always be given to any applicable national & local law and industry codes.

+\triangle Generally, the gas concentration should be greater than the alarm threshold of the device.

+Always remove the regulator/valve after use if using a cylinder!

+All cylinders will re-seal upon removal of the regulator/valve!

+Deviating from this test process is deemed improper and may affect the functional safety of your device!

+Exposure to chemicals, smoke, or any other materials other than the gases intended to be monitored can seriously damage the gas sensing elements!

+Always allow a minimum of 5 minutes before testing the same unit!

+- 1. Ensure you have the correct gas for the device type prior to application. - 2.
 Offer up the applicator hose/cone or spray to the small vents of the device located underneath. - 3.
-Apply gas. - 4.
+Apply gas or alternatively, gently breath into the device or onto the sensor. - 4.
 The device will enter alarm status after reaching alarm set point. - 5.
 The device will activate all configured outputs/relays. - 6.
 Reset by pressing and holding the touch sensor for ~3s. - 7.
 Test complete. - 8.
 Record your test details.